 Dr. Wukich teaches courses on state and local government, public & nonprofit management, emergency management, organizational theory, policymaking, and research methods.
 Prior to teaching, Dr. Wukich worked in politics - on a presidential campaign and in a governor’s office.
 He also managed a congressional campaign.

 Dr. Wukich’s research interests include intergovernmental relations and collaborative governance, particularly within the policy domain of disaster and emergency management.
-His research focuses on how public and nonprofit agencies use information and communication technology to increase interagency coordination and public participation.
+His research focuses on how public and nonprofit agencies use information and communication technology to increase and improve interagency coordination and public participation.

 Co-Principal Investigator.
 National Science Foundation, $40,000.
 Examining Emergency Evacuations and Risk Communication during the 2013 Colorado Flood.